-MANILA, Philippines - In the intense field of military pilots where male rules preeminence, a valiant 33-year-old Filipino lady descent, beat the chances to turn into the first Filipina to fly the supersonic F-16 Fighting Falcon fighter jet that carried combat missions in Iraq as an individual from the United States Air Force (USAF).
+MANILA, Philippines - In the intense field of military pilots where male rules preeminent, a valiant 33-year-old Filipino lady beat the chances to turn into the first Filipina to fly the supersonic F-16 fighting Falcon fighter jet that carried combat missions in Iraq as an individual from the United States Air Force (USAF)

 Capt.
 Monessa Catuncan was highlighted by the Asian Journal for her exceptional accomplishments as a pilot of an F-16 fighter jet.
 She is the youngest daughter of Filipino immigrants Mr. & Mrs. Ramon Catuncan, formerly lives in Pasay City and Olongapo City but now situated in Mesquite, Texas.

-But before Monessa even set foot to the elite US Air Force, this humble Fil-Am, like almost everybody else earned her way to success.
+But before Monessa even set foot to the elite US Air Force, this humble Pinay, like almost everybody else earned her way to success.

-Indeed, even in her initial years in school, Monessa exceeded expectations in scholastics, graduating valedictorian in a class of 693 at Mesquite High School in Texas in 2000.
+Indeed, even in her initial years in school, Monessa exceeded expectations in scholastics, graduating valedictorian in a class of 693 in Mesquite High School in Texas in 2000.

-After graduating at the top of her high school class in Dallas County, Texas.
-Monessa enrolled at the United States Air Force Academy (USAFA) in Colorado Springs, a course majored in aeronautical engineering.
+After graduating at the top of her high school class in Dallas County, Texas, Monessa enrolled at the US Air Force Academy in Colorado Springs and majored in aeronautical engineering.

 Like all of her colleagues, Monessa went through an Undergraduate Pilot Training (UPT) before becoming a fighter pilot.
 However, she didn’t just pass her UPT – she excelled in it.

 That same year.
-While at the academy, Monessa, aside from pursuing her desired career as part of the US Air Force, served as a Squadron Commander, a Division-1 tennis player, a Glider Instructor Pilot, and a member of the Glider Acrobatic Team, among other essential positions.
-In 2004, Monessa graduated with a Bachelor of Science degree in Astronautical Engineering from USAFA.
+While at USAFA, Monessa, aside from pursuing her desired career as part of the US Air Force, served as a Squadron Commander, a Division-1 tennis player, a Glider Instructor Pilot, and a member of the Glider Acrobatic Team, among other essential positions.
+In 2004, Monessa graduated with a Bachelor of Science degree in Astronautical Engineering from the USAFA.

 From flying T- 38, she had an option of choosing from different aircraft like the F-15E Strike Eagle, F-15C Eagle, F-16 Fighting Falcon, B-1B Lancer, A-10 Warthog, B-52 Stratofortress, and F/A-22 Raptor, and T-6 or T-38 are also options.
 After her T-38 course, Monessa requested to fly an F-16 Falcon, and she got what she wanted.

-Monessa went through with her training to hone her skill at maneuvering fighter jets at Luke Air Force Base in Phoenix, Arizona, where she learned how to control and apply the tactics of the F-16 Fighter Falcon.
+Monessa went through with her training to hone her skill at maneuvering fighter jets at Luke Air Force Base in Phoenix, Arizona where she learned how to control and apply tactics of the F-16 Fighter Falcon, or Viper.
 Monessa finished her course at Luke Air Force Base with flying colors and was part of the “Lucky number 13” graduate from class 2007.
 She was the only woman in her group, not to mention the only Filipino to pass the much-coveted pilot course.

 She was commissioned as a USAF second lieutenant in 2004 and after training as an F-16 jet pilot was sent to Iraq with the 34th Fighter Squadron to support US ground troops in close air support missions.

-Early this year she was promoted to captain and assigned at Hill Air Force Base in northern Utah, about 30 miles (48 km) north of Salt Lake City, Utah.
+Early this year she was promoted to captain and assigned at Hill Air Force Base in Salt Lake City, Utah.

-As the first Filipina descent to fly the F-16, Capt.
-Catuncan “also carries the Philippine flag in her heart and the pride of the country it represents and the people in it.”
+As the first Filipina to fly the F-16, Capt.
+Catuncan “also carries the Philippine flag and the pride of the country it represents and the people in it.”

-The US Air Force is an elite organization, to handle and piloting an F-16 fighter plane is a prized possession.
-Monessa, through her perseverance and hard work, has earned not only to fly the F-16 but also the pride and honor of defending the United States and its allies as well as making the Filipinos proud. – Jason E.
+The US Air Force is an elite organization and to a pilot, an F-16 fighter plane is a prized possession.
+Monessa, through her perseverance and hard work, has earned not only the fly the F-16, but also the pride and honor of defending the United States, as well as making the Filipinos proud.